AlexDuvalinho/GraphSHAP/README.md

 GraphSVX: Shapley Value Explanations for Graph Neural Networks

-In this folder, we provide the code of GraphSVX, as well as one of the evaluation pipeline defined in the paper, which we use to show the functioning of GraphSVX.
+In this folder, we provide the code of GraphSVX, as well as the evaluation pipeline defined in the paper, which we use to show the functioning of GraphSVX.

-If needed, install the required packages using: pip install -r requirements.txt
+If needed, install the required packages contained in requirements.txt

-To run the code and explain the prediction of a node in Cora dataset, use: python3 script_explain.py All settings are described in the corresponding python file.
+To run the code, type: python3 filename (below)
+    - script_train.py: train models for all node classification and graph classification tasks.
+    - script_explain.py: explain node prediction or graph classification with GraphSVX, for any dataset
+    - script_eval_noise.py: evaluate GraphSVX on noisy dataset and observe number of noisy features/nodes included in explanations
+    - script_eval_gt.py: evaluate GraphSVX on synthetic datasets with a ground truth.
+All parameters are in the configs.py file, along with a small documentation.

 The structure of the code is as follows:
 In src: